 Our Faculty have made important contributions in many fields and have been the recipients of numerous national and international awards.
 As a Department, our major focus is on graduate training.
 Graduates from our programs regularly gain postdoctoral positions in prestigious laboratories and staff positions in major universities, research institutes and industry throughout the world.

-Members of the department participate in two interdepartmental collaborative graduate programs that provide students with the opportunity to benefit from the wealth of expertise in the University of Toronto community in areas of research that span the boundaries between traditional departments.
+Members of the department participate in two interdepartmental collaborative specializations that provide students with the opportunity to benefit from the wealth of expertise in the University of Toronto community in areas of research that span the boundaries between traditional departments.
 More information on each of these programs can be found on their web sites:

-- Collaborative Program in Developmental Biology
+- Collaborative Specialization in Developmental Biology

 For a list of Faculty members participating in these collaborative programs see here.